NVIDIA/aistore/docs/leave_cluster.md

 Started rebalance "g1", use 'ais show job xaction g1' to monitor the progress
 ```

-If the node is a target, after a quick preparation, the cluster starts rebalance.
+If the node is a target, after a quick preparation, the cluster will rebalance.
 When the rebalance finishes, it is safe to turn the node off.

-If the node does not contain any important data, rebalance can be skipped, so the node is safe to switch off in a short time after putting it under maintenance:
+If the node does not contain any important data, you can skip rebalancing with `--no-rebalance`, so the node is safe to switch off shortly after putting it under maintenance:

 ```console
 $ ais cluster add-remove-nodes start-maintenance 59262t8087 --no-rebalance